MeshA*: Efficient Path Planning With Motion Primitives: Method

-the change in the grid coordinates that occurs when transitioning from the $k$-th cell to the $(k+1)$-th cell in the collision trace of some primitive $prim$.
-This change will be referred to as the \textit{step along the primitive}.
+This is the change in grid coordinates when transitioning from the $k$-th cell to the $(k+1)$-th cell in the collision trace of $prim$.
+Throughout the paper, we call the process of making such a transition a \textit{step along the primitive}.
+Thus, each step along the primitive is characterized by its displacement.

-Let $u = (i, j, \Psi)$ and $v = (i', j', \Psi')$ be two extended cells.
-How can $v$ be a successor of $u$?
-Intuitively, the successors of an extended cell are obtained simply as the results of steps along each primitive from the configuration (as illustrated in Fig.~\ref{example_mesh_graph}).
-To formally define the successor relationship, it is necessary to consider the following two cases:
+Intuitively, the successors of an extended cell are obtained simply as the results of steps along each primitive from the current configuration (see Fig.~\ref{example_mesh_graph}).
+The formal definition is divided into two parts, depending on the type of successor.

-\begin{enumerate} \item Let $v$ be the initial extended cell, all primitives in which emerge at an angle $\theta$ (i.e., $\Psi' = \Psi_{\theta}$).
-Then $v$ is a \textit{successor} of $u$ (we will also use term \textit{initial successor} for $v$) if the following condition holds:
+\begin{definition}[Initial Successor] Let $u=(i,j,\Psi)$ be an extended cell.
+Initial extended cell $v=(i',j',\Psi_{\theta})$ is called an \textbf{initial successor} of $u$ if the following condition holds:

-This condition requires that there exists a primitive $prim$ in $\Psi$ for which the cells $(i, j)$ and $(i', j')$ are the last ones in the collision trace.
-In this case, at the cell $(i', j')$, we can consider its extension by a whole bundle of primitives that begin at the same angle $\theta$ at which $prim$ ends.